-After a long career as a college professor that took me to Pittsburgh, Boston, State College, PA and to universities in Europe, Africa and the Asia Pacific, I have returned to my hometown of Cincinnati, OH.
-I am now at work on a variety of academic and creative writing projects.
-I am also an active community advocate, speaking and consulting about diversity and inclusion.
+After a long career as a college professor of information sciences and gender studies, that took me to universities in Pittsburgh, Boston, and State College, PA as well as in Europe, Africa and the Asia Pacific, I have returned to my hometown of Cincinnati, OH with my spouse, Kathy Driehaus.
+I now spend my time on both academic and creative writing, and engagement in diversity, equity, and inclusion efforts.